Want to share your story with Pursuit Magazine? Check out the guidelines below.

 We favor well-written stories with personality and authority, on subjects relevant to the investigations industry.
 We want articles that challenge our thinking, teach us something, or convey an idea or technique you’ve learned during your years in the field.
-We also value well-researched, extensively documented articles—long-form journalism that surprises and illuminates.
+We also value well-researched articles that surprise and illuminate us.

 If your article is a sales pitch, please see our advertising guidelines.

 How long should the story be?

 It’s harder to write a short story than a long one; most pieces (especially how-tos) work best in a range of 500-1500 words, and 600-800 is a particular sweet spot.
 However, we’re happy to consider longer stories if they’re well-structured and interesting.
 The main thing is this: Make every word count.

 If you do want to write a longer piece, break it up into sections with simple sub-headers.

 How do I send my story?

 When submitting an electronic file, please save your article as a Word document and e-mail it as an attachment.
 If your document happens to be in 12 pt, Times New Roman font, double spaced, with a single space between each sentence, we will experience very positive feelings toward you.
 Be sure your name and email address are included in the document, and add a short bio at the end.
 (And yes, we are happy to link back to your business site in the bio.)

 If you have images to share, so much the better!
 Send those as jpeg attachments, 2MB or smaller, and be sure you own all relevant rights and permissions.